TiBillet/Discovery/README.md

-# Server to link easyly to the Android app to cashless server
+# Server to link the Cashless Android app to the server

 Requierement :
 - python 3.10